rudsonalves/delivery/README.md

 # Changelog

+## 2024/10/21 - version: 0.7.11+59

+This commit introduces a new utility class `LateFinal` and integrates Google route fetching in the delivery map feature.
+The changes aim to enhance route visualization and manage late initialization of variables, improving the application's reliability and user experience.

+### Changes made:

+1. **lib/common/utils/late_final.dart**:
+   - Added a new utility class `LateFinal<T>` to manage late initialization and ensure values are set only once.
+It includes safeguards to prevent re-initialization and ensure controlled access.

+2. **lib/features/user_delivery/delivery_map/delivery_map_controller.dart**:
+   - Replaced `late final GoogleMapController mapController` with `LateFinal<GoogleMapController>` for safer initialization control.
+   - Added `fetchGoogleRoute()` to manage the fetching of route data using Google Maps API.
+   - Introduced `_getPolyline()` to retrieve route polylines and visualize them on the map, improving delivery path tracking.
+   - Added `googleApiKey` as a `LateFinal<String>` for secure and controlled API key initialization.
+   - Added `isStarted`, `polylineCoordinates`, and `polylines` attributes to manage the map state and route visualization.
+   - Updated `onMapCreated()` method to use `LateFinal` for managing map controller initialization.
+   - Modified `createNumberedMarker()` to utilize simplified type imports and added consistency improvements.

+3. **lib/features/user_delivery/delivery_map/delivery_map_page.dart**:
+   - Updated button icons to more relevant symbols for better UX.
+   - Added a new button that calls `ctrl.fetchGoogleRoute` to fetch and display route information.
+   - Enhanced `GoogleMap` widget to include `polylines` from `ctrl.polylines`, allowing users to view optimized delivery routes.

+4. **lib/services/extensions_services.dart**:
+   - Added new extensions: `LatLngExtension` and `GeoPointExtension` to convert between `LatLng`, `GeoPoint`, and `PointLatLng`, simplifying code readability and reuse.

+5. **lib/services/navigation_route.dart**:
+   - Added the `lastLatLng` getter to retrieve the last delivery point, improving route management functionality.
+   - Imported `extensions_services.dart` to utilize the newly defined `LatLng` and `GeoPoint` extensions.

+6. **pubspec.yaml & pubspec.lock**:
+   - Added `flutter_polyline_points` version 2.1.0 to manage polyline calculations for route visualization.

+### Conclusion:
+The addition of `LateFinal` improves the safety and integrity of variable initialization across the application.
+Integration of route fetching and visualization significantly enhances delivery management by providing clear and optimized paths for deliveries.
+The new extensions further streamline code interactions with geographical data, contributing to a cleaner and more maintainable codebase.

 ## 2024/10/19 - version: 0.7.10+58

 This update significantly enhances the interactivity and usability of the delivery map by introducing features for dynamically managing delivery routes.
 Below are the detailed changes made: